chrisr1386/cassy/README.markdown

 * `username_field`: Defines the field on the users table which is used for the lookup for the username.
 Defaults to " username".
 * `username_label`: Allows for the "Username" label on the sign in page to be given a different value.
 Helpful if you want to call it "Email" or "User Name" instead.
 * `client_app_user_field`: Defines the field name for the username on the *client* application side.
 * `service_list`: List of services that use this server to authenticate.
+Also accepts wildcard subdomains such as http://\*.mydomain.com/users/service.
+This allows login from any subdomain at mydomain.com (also known as "Basecamp-style" subdomains) for use with apps where users get their own subdomain.
+Note this only works for first level subdomains (for example http://\*.mydomain.com/users/service but not http://sub.*.mydomain.com/users/service)

 For your viewing pleasure, here is a sample `cassy.yml` file: